unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 2. **Choose a Share Name**: Pick a unique name for your share, like `Media` or `Documents`.

    :::important Share names
-   Even though network shares (SMB) don’t care about capitalization (e.g., `MEDIA` is the same as `media`), Linux file systems do.
+   Even though network shares (%%SMB|samba%%) don’t care about capitalization (e.g., `MEDIA` is the same as `media`), Linux file systems do.
 Avoid using names that are identical but only differ in case to prevent issues.
    :::

 3. **Optional Settings**: